LinkNYC: Network

-According to its specifications, the Links' Wi-Fi will cover a radius of 150 feet (46 m) to 400 feet (120 m).
-The Links' Wi-Fi is capable of running at 1 gigabit per second or 1000 megabits per second, more than 100 times faster than the 8.7 megabit per second speed of the average public Wi-Fi network in the United States.
-LinkNYC's routers have neither a bandwidth cap nor a time limit for usage, meaning that users can use LinkNYC Wi-Fi for as long as they need to.
-The free phone calls are also available for unlimited use.
-The network is only intended for use in public spaces, though this may be subject to change in the future.
-In the future, the LinkNYC network could also be used to "connect lighting systems, smart meters, traffic networks, connected cameras and other IoT systems," as well as for utility monitoring and for 5G installations.
+According to its specifications, the Links' Wi-Fi covers a radius of 150 feet (46 m) to 400 feet (120 m).
+The Links' Wi-Fi is capable of running at 1 gigabit per second or 1000 megabits per second, which, at the time of the first Links' installation, was more than 100 times faster than the 8.7 megabit per second speed of the average public Wi-Fi network in the United States.
+LinkNYC's routers have neither a bandwidth cap nor a time limit for usage, and the free phone calls are also available for unlimited use.
+The network was initially only intended for use in public spaces, but was also intended to eventually "connect lighting systems, smart meters, traffic networks, connected cameras and other IoT systems," as well as for utility monitoring and for 5G installations.

-CityBridge emphasized that it takes security and privacy seriously "and will never sell any personally identifiable information or share with third parties for their own use".
-Aside from the unsecured network that devices can directly connect to, the Links provide an encrypted network that shields communications from eavesdropping within the network.
-There are two types of networks: a private (secured WPA/WPA2) network called "LinkNYC Private," which is available to iOS devices with iOS 7 and above; and a public network called "LinkNYC Free Public Wi-Fi," which is available to all devices but is only protected by the device's browser.
+CityBridge stated that it took security and privacy seriously "and will never sell any personally identifiable information or share with third parties for their own use".
+Aside from the unsecured network that devices can directly connect to, the Links provide an encrypted network.
+There are two types of networks: a private (secured WPA/WPA2) network called "LinkNYC Private" available only for certain devices, and a public network called "LinkNYC Free Public Wi-Fi".

-Private network users will have to accept a network key in order to log onto the LinkNYC Wi-Fi.
-This would make New York City one of the first American municipalities to have a free, encrypted Wi-Fi network, as well as North America's largest.
-LinkNYC would also be the fastest citywide ISP in the world, with download and upload speeds between 15 and 32 times faster than on free networks at Starbucks, in LaGuardia Airport, and within New York City hotels.
+Private network users have to accept a network key to log onto the LinkNYC Wi-Fi.
+This makes New York City one of the first American municipalities to have a free, encrypted Wi-Fi network, as well as North America's largest.
+At the time of launch, LinkNYC was the fastest citywide ISP in the world, with download and upload speeds between 15 and 32 times faster than on free networks at Starbucks, in LaGuardia Airport, and within New York City hotels.